deckhouse/virtualization/docs/FAQ.md

 ### How to redirect traffic to a virtual machine?

-The virtual machine runs in a Kubernetes cluster, so directing network traffic to it works like routing traffic to pods.
-To route traffic to a virtual machine, use the standard Kubernetes mechanism — the Service resource, which selects targets using a label selector.
+A virtual machine runs in a Kubernetes cluster, so traffic reaches it the same way it reaches any other workload.
+Routing is handled by the standard Kubernetes Service resource, which selects targets by labels.

 1. Create a service with the required settings.